Michigan Womyn's Music Festival

-The Michigan Womyn's Music Festival, often referred to as MWMF or Michfest, was a feminist women's music festival held annually from 1976 to 2015 in Oceana County, Michigan, on privately owned woodland near Hart Township referred to as "The Land" by Michfest organizers and attendees.
+The Michigan Womyn's Music Festival, often referred to as MWMF or Michfest, was a lesbian feminist women's music festival held annually from 1976 to 2015 in Oceana County, Michigan, on privately owned woodland northeast of Hart referred to as "The Land" by Michfest organizers and attendees.
 The event was built, staffed, run, and attended exclusively by women, with girls, young boys and toddlers permitted.

 From 1991, the festival excluded trans women, adopting a "womyn-born womyn" policy, which drew increasing criticism.
-The festival was picketed by Camp Trans starting in the 1990's for its exclusionary policy.
-LGBT advocacy group Equality Michigan boycotted the event in 2014.
+The festival was picketed by Camp Trans starting in the 1990s for its exclusionary policy.
+LGBTQ advocacy group Equality Michigan boycotted the event in 2014.
 Michfest drew criticism from the Human Rights Campaign, GLAAD, the National Center for Lesbian Rights, and the National LGBTQ Task Force, among others.
 The festival held its final event in August 2015.

 History

 Background

 The first women's music festivals in the United States were founded in the early 1970s, starting with day festivals at the Sacramento State and San Diego State University campuses, the Midwest Women's Festival in Missouri, the Boston Women's Music Festival, and the National Women's Music Festival at the University of Illinois at Urbana–Champaign.
 These first regional women-only events exposed audiences to feminist and openly lesbian artists, most of whom operated independently of the mainstream recording industry.
 Festival gatherings offered an alternative to urban bars, coffeehouses and protest marches, which were some of the few opportunities for lesbians to meet one another in the early 1970s.
 The feminist separatism of the spaces was a direct outgrowth of, and solidarity with, the activism created by black power and other racial solidarity movements.